 fraud and abuse detection and compliance programs.
 These uses and disclosures

-are necessary to run MCMC and ensure that all of our patients receive
+are necessary to run MCMC and ensure that our patients receive quality

-services.
-We may also use and disclose medical information to review the
+quality and improve services.
+We may also use and disclose medical information

-qualifications and performance of our health care providers and to train
+to review the qualifications and performance of our health care providers

-disclose a limited amount of your health information internally, or to
+a limited amount of your health information internally, or to the Mid-Columbia

-the Mid-Columbia Health Foundation to allow them to contact you to raise
+Health Foundation to allow them to contact you to raise money for MCMC.

-money for MCMC.
-The health information released for these fundraising
+The health information released for these fundraising purposes can include

-status, the outcome of your treatment at MCMC and your treating physician’s
+of your treatment at MCMC and your treating physician’s name.
+Any

-name.
-Any fundraising communications you receive from MCMC or its Foundation
+fundraising communications you receive from MCMC or its Foundation will

-will include information on how you can elect not to receive any further
+include information on how you can elect not to receive any further fundraising

 Uses and Disclosures You Can Limit